 In Jerusalem, there are three types of transportation:

 This is the easiest way to get around Jerusalem.
-It costs 5.9 ILS for a one-way ride.
-You can buy a paper ticket at the machine in the station or use your Rav Kav or payment app.
-You must validate your paper ticket, Rav Kav, or payment app the moment you get on the train.
-To validate paper tickets, put them inside the slot of the validating machine inside the tram.
-Make sure you get a green light.
+It costs 5.5 ILS for a one-way ride.
+You need a Rav Kav or a payment app to ride the tram.
+You must validate your Rav Kav or payment app the moment you board the train.
 Ticket inspectors get on the train very often, sometimes even twice during one ride.

 The main bus company operating in Jerusalem is Egged.
-You have to use the Rav Kav to take a ride on the buses in Jerusalem and the card must be preloaded before you board the bus.
-A bus ride costs 5.9 ILS.
-If you get on another bus within 90 minutes from your first boarding, you get a free pass.
-But, you still have to validate your card.
+You have to use the Rav Kav to take a ride on the buses in Jerusalem, and the card must be preloaded before you board the bus.
+A bus ride costs 5.5 ILS.
+If you get on another bus within 90 minutes of your first boarding, you get a free pass.
+But you still have to validate your card.

 Main attractions in Tel Aviv are a bit farther away from each other compared to Jerusalem.
 But, you can still walk between most of them if you’d like.
-The main way to get around Tel Aviv is by buses and the sherut taxis.
-In a few more years we might also have a light-rail running through Tel Aviv as well, but now it’s still under construction.
+The main way to get around Tel Aviv is by bus and the sherut taxis.

-In Tel Aviv there are three types of transportation:
+In Tel Aviv, there are five types of transportation:

 The main bus company in Tel Aviv is Dan.
-The ride costs 5.9 ILS and you have to use a Rav Kav, so make sure to load it before boarding the bus.
+The ride costs 5.5 ILS, and you have to use a Rav Kav, so make sure to load it before boarding the bus.
 Bus stations don’t always have signs in English.
-Try checking which station and which bus line you need through one of the apps I suggested in the beginning of the post.
+Try checking which station and which bus line you need through one of the apps I suggested at the beginning of the post.